xacasi/book-vis/README.md

 Bookvis is a Ruby on Rails application that generates a data visualization of all your logged books in goodreads.

+### Important

+As of December 8th 2020, Goodreads will no longer issue new developer keys for the public developer API and plan to retire these tools.

 ### How It Works

   - Authorize Goodreads: When you log in, the app sends an oauth request to the goodreads api for authorizing requests to the site.
 It gets your goodreads user info and registers you as a user to the bookvis database.